fritids/wp-birthday-users/readme.txt

 As admin you can see an overview of all birthdays, with upcoming, passed and with some info about, how many registered birthdays, the oldest, youngest, average age.

-> #### Upgrade from 0.1.x to 0.1.3
+> #### Upgrade from 0.1.x to 0.1.4
-> If you upgrade to 0.1.3 please run the "rebuild birthdys"-script.
+> If you upgrade to 0.1.4 please run the "rebuild birthdys"-script.
 This because of changes in storing files on the system.
+> ### Caution: in version 0.1.3
 > !!!For some reason there is 2 breakspaces in the wp-birthday-users.php at the end.
 Delete these to let the plugin work.
 (I try to fix it later)!!!

 == Installation ==